Public Art Program

 The Art of Wylie

 Members of Wylie City Council demonstrated their commitment to the public arts program by passing an ordinance dedicating the CIP funds.
-The Public Arts Advisory board was created, made up of members of the community, and City Secretary Carole Ehrlich was appointed to serve as staff liaison to the board.
+The Public Arts Advisory board was created, made up of members of the community, and Carole Ehrlich was appointed to serve as staff liaison to the board.

 Heroes of Wylie